tonyytliu/DS-GA-1004/README.md

 ## Folder Description

-Model: all python files to do image caption \
+Kmeans Result: all python files to do image caption \
 Evaluation: evaluate the result produced by Model to get bleu scores \
 Score: 9 combinations of models bleu scores outputs \
 Result: predicted captions of 9 combinations of models using val image set \